Posted by Monish Vora

 The need for a director of content will only be more felt in 2014

 2014 will not be only about mobile strategy.
-Content marketers will need to focus on “everything” strategy that includes multiple channels at one go.
+Content marketers will need to focus on an “everything” strategy that includes multiple channels at one go.
 We are almost only three years away when a majority of internet device sales will be out of mobile devices including tablets.
-Thus, without a strategy in place that addresses the needs of the target audience, you might be going ahead with a content which is least engaging and shareable.
+Thus, without a strategy in place that addresses the needs of the target audience, you might be going ahead with content that is least engaging and shareable.

 However, one should bear in mind that this doesn’t imply that they need a native app.
 The main aspect over here is to create a responsive experience for the audience.
 Your content has to be instantly accessible and navigable on any device.
 This increases the chances of the content performing well for your business.
-Hence, the creation of a responsive design for you content channels should be incorporated into all your content planning processes.
+Hence, the creation of a responsive design for your content channels should be incorporated into all your content planning processes.

-Each time a new content is rolled out it should be tested to fit all screen sizes.
-While this could involve a bigger investment, your content would be setup for the maximum consumption and discoverability helping it to move forward.
+Each time new content is rolled out it should be tested to fit all screen sizes.
+While this could involve a bigger investment, your content would be setup for maximum consumption and discoverability helping it to move forward.

 The hummingbird update wants to make it clear that search has begun to shift by taking the context and conversational language into account in the process of ranking pages and providing the SERP’s.
 This also means that synonyms will be a part of this update and would be considered while delivering search results.
 This will hopefully help steer away from badly written, thin content overloaded with keywords.
-Thus content marketers will now how to invest all their time and resources on “big content” rather than 100 pieces of small content which have nothing much to offer.
+Thus content marketers will now how to invest all their time and resources on “big content” rather than 100 pieces of small content that have nothing much to offer.
 This process will help in earning respect, authority, and thus, links which is the basis of all the content marketing efforts.

 It will be easier than ever to curate the best content from multiple resources and creating highly intent content streams.
-Through the introduction of various utilities on social media network, marketers will find it more convenient to organize and target content.
+Through the introduction of various utilities on social media networks, marketers will find it more convenient to organize and target content.
 This will enable creating the content for highly targeted segments of the audience.

-This is an exciting turn around in the content marketing field and has great potential for the brands and also their customers.
+This is an exciting turnaround in the content marketing field and has great potential for the brands and also their customers.
 Brands could pick out the important pieces that will tell a story, thus helping the people in finding what they need rather than letting them surf through mounds of content or sending them to only a single resource.